currall/galaxy-integration-legendary/README.md

 ### Manual

 1. Install the plugin to %localappdata%\GOG.com\Galaxy\plugins\installed\GalaxyPluginEpic.
 2. (Optional) Set the location of your prefered "legendary.exe" in config.txt.
-If left black will just use included version.
+If left blank will just use included version.
 3. This integration is only tested on Windows.
 It may work on other platforms, but I doubt it.

 ### Scoop